 Country-Specific Admission Requirements

 The swissuniversities website lists, for individual countries, the upper secondary school-leaving certificates and the specific prerequisites under which they permit admission to a Bachelor’s program at the University of Zurich (e.g. range of subjects, proof of admission, ECUS examination, minimum overall grade, evidence of the successful completion of at least two years of study).
+These are concretizations of the aforementioned requirements.

-The published admission requirements are updated annually and apply exclusively to the year of study stated on the website.
+The published admission requirements are updated annually and apply exclusively to the year of study indicated on the website.
 They refer only to upper secondary school-leaving certificates gained in accordance with the currently valid statutory provisions in the country in question.
 It is also assumed that the entire primary and secondary education has been completed in that country's education system.
-Other admission requirements may apply in the case of older upper secondary school-leaving certificates, or if the primary and secondary education has been completed in different countries or education systems.
+Other admission requirements may apply in the case of older upper secondary school-leaving certificates or if the primary and secondary education has been completed in different countries or education systems.

 Admission with a Non-Swiss Higher Education Degree